Protest in Congress over ticket distribution continues; Satyavrat’s son to contest from SP

-News Delhi, Nov 9: Rebellion after ticket distribution is a very common phenomenon for every political party.
-Both the Congress and the Bharatiya Janata Party (BJP) are grappling with it but what is little unusual for the Congress in Madhya Pradesh that a senior Congress leader's son has filed nomination from a party that does not have any chance of winning election and he has support from his father.
+New Delhi, Nov 9: Rebellion after ticket distribution is a very common phenomenon for every political party.
+Both the Congress and the Bharatiya Janata Party (BJP) are grappling with it but what is little unusual for the Congress in Madhya Pradesh that a senior Congress leader's son has filed nomination from a party that does not have any chance of winning the election and he has support from his father.

 Also Read | BJP set to win MP elections for the 4th time says this poll